What is ballast water and why do tankers use it?

 What happens to segregated ballast water when it reaches Valdez?

-Ballast water is pumped out of the segregated ballast water tanks and discharged directly into Prince William Sound and Port Valdez with no treatment.
-Non-indigenous species may potentially survive the trip in segregated ballast tanks and pose an invasion risk to the waters of Prince William Sound.
+Ballast water is pumped out of the ballast water tanks and discharged directly into Prince William Sound and Port Valdez.
+If left untreated, non-indigenous species may potentially survive the trip in segregated ballast tanks and pose an invasion risk to the waters of Prince William Sound.
+In recent years, new technologies allow on-board treatment of ballast water to reduce the transfer of living organisms into new environments.
+See also: How do we manage ballast water to prevent invasive species?

 What happens to unsegregated oily ballast water when it reaches Valdez?